What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 3. Posture And Gait Training

-If you have poor posture overall or just related to a specific joint, it can cause bone spurs to develop.
+If you have poor posture overall or just related to a specific joint, you might develop a bone spur.

 Your physical therapist can work with you to create habits that will improve your posture and decrease the development of bone spurs.